430 ILCS 5/) Liquefied Petroleum Gas Regulation Act.

 Do I need to wait for an OSFM inspection to operate an LP-Gas tank?

 Yes.
-Section 200.80 of 41 Illinois Administrate Code 200 requires that any liquefied petroleum gases installation requiring approval by the OSFM shall not be placed in operation until final inspection and approval is given by the OSFM.
+Section 200.80 of Title 41 Ill.
+Adm.
+Code 200 requires that any LP-Gas installation requiring approval by the OSFM shall not be placed in operation until final inspection and approval is given by the OSFM.

 May I supply LP-Gas to a facility or container that I know is not in compliance with the law?

-No. Specifically, Section 200.90 of 41 Illinois Administrative Code 200 states that “No supplier of liquefied petroleum gases shall service any installation not in compliance with the Liquefied Petroleum Gases Law, Rules and Regulations”.
+No. Specifically, Section 200.90 of Title 41 Ill.
+Adm.
+Code 200 states that "No supplier of liquefied petroleum gases shall service any installation not in compliance with the Liquefied Petroleum Gases Law, Rules and Regulations."

 Is the self-service dispensing of LP-Gas allowed?

-No. Section 200.110 of 41 Illinois Administrative Code 200 specifically prohibits the self-service of LP-Gases.
-The section states: “No person other than the bulk storage, container charging plant, or service station owner or a fully trained authorized employee shall use or dispense any liquefied petroleum gases at these locations”.
+No. Section 200.110 of Title 41 Ill.
+Adm.
+Code 200 specifically prohibits the self-service of LP-Gas.
+The section states: "No person other than the bulk storage, container charging plant, or service station owner or a fully trained authorized employee shall use or dispense any liquefied petroleum gases at these locations."

 Who can perform LP-Gas container installation, modification or operation?